LewisJassy/AirBnB_clone_v2/README.md

-# :shell: 0x0C - AirBnB Clone V2 :shell:
+# :shell: AirBnB Clone V2 :shell:

 In this project I will be deploying my static web content to my servers currently in use by my load balancer.
 In order to do this I will be using a combination of bash, puppet, and fabric.
 I am looking forward into getting into more deployability and agile methodology.
+I have previously implemented the console, sqlalchemy, file storage, and server deployment.

 ## :running: Getting Started